Agents

 - Integrate with external systems via webhooks and APIs

-- Send notifications via email or other channels
+- Send notifications via email

 - Run automatically on schedules or when content changes